Shane Warne, global cricket star, dies at 52

 Mr. Warne was noted as much for his life off the field as on it.

-He was banned for a year in 2003 for taking a prohibited substance, which he blamed on his mother for giving him a diuretic to “improve his appearance.”
+He was banned for a year in 2003 for taking a prohibited substance, which he blamed on his mother giving him a diuretic to “improve his appearance.”
 But he returned in 2004 and in the third Ashes test of 2005 he became the first bowler in history to take 600 test wickets.

-In 1998, the Australian Cricket Board admitted that Mr. Warne and Mark Waugh were fined for providing information to an Indian bookmaker during Australia’s tour of Sri Lanka in 1994.
+In 1998, the Australian Cricket Board admitted that Mr. Warne and Mark Waugh had been fined for providing information to an Indian bookmaker during Australia’s tour of Sri Lanka in 1994.

 Mr. Warne’s exploits off the field took their toll on his marriage, and he split from wife Simone, the mother of his three children.
-He later had a relationship and became engaged to English actress Elizabeth Hurley in 2010.
+He later had a relationship with and became engaged to English actress Elizabeth Hurley in 2010.
 The pair eventually split in 2013.

 Shane Keith Warne was born in the Melbourne suburb of Upper Ferntree Gully on Sept.
 13, 1969.
 He first played representative cricket when he was granted a scholarship to Mentone Grammar, representing the University of Melbourne Club in the Victoria Cricket Association under-16 Dowling Shield competition.